United States Merchant Marine: Officers / Licensed (Unlimited Tonnage)

 Unlimited tonnage deck officers (referred to as mates) and engine officers are trained at maritime academies, or by accumulating sea-time as a rating on an unlimited tonnage ship along with passing certain training courses.
 Officers hold senior leadership positions aboard vessels, and must train over several years to meet the minimum standards.
 At the culmination of training, potential officers must pass an extensive examination administered by the U.S. Coast Guard that spans five days.

 Upon meeting all requirements and passing the final license examination, new officers are credentialed as third mates or third assistant engineers.
 To advance in grade, such as to 2nd Mate or 2nd Engineer, sea time in the prior grade and additional endorsements and testing are required.
-The term "unlimited" indicates that there are no limits that the officer has in relation to the size and power of the vessel or geographic location of operation.
+The term "unlimited" indicates that there are no limits that the officer has in relation to the size and power of the vessel, or the geographic location of operation.